-Technology Officer, Alvarium Wealth Bachelor of Engineering Technology in Mechanical Engineering
+3rd-year student, Bachelor of Engineering Technology in Mechanical Engineering

 Bachelor of Computer and Information Sciences Overview

 Study computer and information sciences with us and choose from a wide range of programmes that prepare you for careers spanning everything from telecommunications to education, and healthcare to finance.
 The Institute of IT Professionals NZ (IITP) accredits our Bachelor of Computer and Information Sciences as meeting the Seoul Accord.